ttwardz/bum-notes-blog/_posts/2024-02-27-gradient-text-color-shortcut.md

 date: 2024-02-27 12:00
 ---

-# A Shortcut That Generates Inline CSS for Gradient Text Colors

 Sometimes, you want text to stand out more than the standard bold or even highlight styles.
 Make it fun with gradients!